 For inventories with SCM sources, the Job Details page for inventory updates show a status indicator for the project update as well as the name of the project.
 The status indicator links to the project update job.
 The project name links to the project.

-Starting in Ansible Tower 3.7, an inventory update can be performed while a related job is running.
+An inventory update can be performed while a related job is running.

 4.2.1 Supported File Syntax